 Debt instruments and other non-equity financial assets under IFRS 9 that are not measured at FVPL are assessed for impairment using an expected credit loss model.
 The expected credit loss model is intended to reflect the pattern of deterioration or improvement in the credit quality of the financial instrument.
-Expected credit losses are measured through a loss allowance equal to expected credit losses that are possible in the upcoming 12-month period plus the expected credit losses for the full lifetime if the credit loss has increased since initial recognition.
+Expected credit losses are measured through a loss allowance equal to credit losses expected in the upcoming 12-month period plus the expected credit losses for the full lifetime if the credit risk has significantly increased since initial recognition.